Direct vs Programmatic Advertising: What's the difference?

 Combining Both Approaches for Maximum Impact

-This strategy can create a greater impact by effectively combining both direct and programmatic advertising approaches.
+This strategy can create a greater impact by effectively combining direct and programmatic advertising approaches.

 How Vibe Simplifies TV and Streaming App Advertising?